Frequently Asked Questions - DICP and PFDI Faculty Fellowships

 16. What are the start dates for the Fellowships?

 b.
-The Harvard Catalyst PFDD Faculty Fellowship period is May 1–April 30.
+The Harvard Catalyst PFDI Faculty Fellowship period is May 1 - April 30.

-17. How should the application be delivered (in mail / by hand / electronically)?
+17. How should the application be delivered (in mail / electronically)?